 That’s why I only bake during the holidays because it’s a special occasion.
 But I binge on baking.
 I will bake 3-4 pies from scratch.
 Making the dough, pie filling, and whipped cream takes a lot of strength.

 Last year, I gave up making pies.
 I may make a pie next year for Christmas.
 But I had to accept that baking 3 to 4 pies for hours at a time is too much.

-I also don’t use dutch ovens like the beautiful Le Creuset set that my in-laws have.
-They’re too heavy for me, especially when the big 6-quart dutch oven is filled with soup or meat.
+I also don’t use dutch ovens like the beautiful Le Creuset oval pan that my in-laws have.
+They’re too heavy for me, especially when this 6-quart dutch oven is filled with soup or meat.

 Ask for Help

 In the rare occasions when I bake, use cast iron skillets, heavy stand mixers, or food processors, I ask for help to move equipment and pans (cast iron is like kryptonite).

 Alex is gracious enough to put pans in the oven and check pies and cakes for doneness.
 Yeah, I learned to swallow my pride.